-Queen’s EMBA Program is a National Videoconference Program that holds classes two days of every other week at Boardroom Learning Centres across Canada and virtual team locations, supplemented by three on-campus residency periods.
+Queen’s EMBA Program is a National Videoconference Program which holds classes two days of every other week at Boardroom Learning Centres across Canada and virtual team locations, supplemented by three on campus residency periods.

 The courses require individual and team preparation and are delivered primarily through fully interactive, multi-point videoconferencing.